 As part of those, it is encouraged to develop practical skills by taking a 8 ECTS Lab Immersion in the specific area.

 You can only enroll in one Specialization or Minor (30 ETC within 45 ECTS optional courses).

 You have until the end of the first semester (MA1) to choose a Specialization or a Minor and validate the Academic Registration Form (FRAC): http://is-academia.epfl.ch/page-6244-en.html.

 You need to indicate your Specialization or Minor when you validate the academic registration form FRAC (before the start of the second semester).

-Every course counts ONLY ONCE.
-You can take “Core courses” (group 1) to validate your “Options” (Group 2), but you cannot validate one course twice (e.g. Group 1 and Group 2).
-If you reach 16 credits in Group 1 “Core courses”, the additional credit won’t count in the Group 2 “Options”.
-You may exceed 52 credits in the “Options”.
-However, once you validated all Groups in the Master cycle (90 ECTS), you will be enrolled into the Master project (30 ECTS).
+If you reach 12 credits in Group 1 “Core courses Engineering and Computation”, the additional credit won’t count in the Group 2 “Options”.
+You may exceed 45 credits in the “Options”.
+However, once you have validated all Groups in the Master cycle (90 ECTS), you will be enrolled into the Master project (30 ECTS).

 The Specialization Biomedical Engineering includes topics at the interface between engineering, biology and medicine and focuses on the development of novel tools for diagnosis, prevention and treatment of human disease.

 This Specialization covers disciplines such as, regenerative medicine, stem cell engineering, tissue engineering, biomaterials, medical instrumentation or image processing.

 Students who choose this specialization are strongly advised to take Biomaterials (BIOENG-442), Stem cell biology and technology (BIO-447) and Tissue engineering (BIOENG-449)